 3. Run it through an AI detector

 GPTZero, ZeroGPT, and Originality.AI all give you a probability score.
 Use them as a guide, not a guarantee.
-If your score is high after editing, go back and add more personal voice – that’s almost always the missing ingredient.
+If your score is high after editing, go back and add more personal voice – that’s almost always the missing ingredient.If your score stays high after editing, our AI essay writer can help you rebuild a paper from scratch with a cleaner foundation.

-The Fastest Way to Humanize AI Writing
+The Fastest Way to Make AI Writing Sound Human

 Add one personal example per major section